esp-rs/std-training/book/src/03_5_mqtt.md

 client.publish(publish_topic, QoS::AtLeastOnce, false, payload)?;
 ```

-✅ Configure an `EspMqttClient` with an empty handler closure.
+✅ Create an `EspMqttClient` with a default configuration and an empty handler closure.
 ✅ Send an empty message under the `hello` topic to the broker.
 Use the `hello_topic(uuid)` utility function to generate a properly scoped topic.
 ✅ Verify a successful publish by having a client connected that logs these messages.
 The `example_client` implements this behavior.
 ✅ In the loop at the end of your main function, publish the board temperature every second.
 Verify this, too.